lucydot/ChooChoo/docs/students/setup.md

 !!!
 Info

     If you can't find your issue thread you can search for it from within Github.
 Visit the course ChooChoo repository and click on `Issues` towards the top of the page.
 In the search bar next to `Filters` type your Github username and press enter.
 This will display all of the issue threads you have raised.

-## 5. Generate personalised question sets

-- All ChooChoo participants can generate personalised question sets by typing `choochoo` commands into their issue thread comment boxes.
-There are two types of personalised question sets to generate:
-    1. `choochoo generate [positive integer] questions` will generate a webpage containing [positive integer] questions from the question bank.
-The questions correspond to the objectives which have not been ticked in the issue thread.
-    2. `choochoo generate [positive integer] questions for objectives [positive integers with spaces]` will generate a webpage containing [positive integer] questions from the question bank.
-The questions correspond to the specified objectives.
-- A link to the question set webpage will be posted in the issue thread.

-!!!
-Note

-    - Do not re-edit an existing ChooChoo issue comment -`choochoo-bot` will not pick this up.
-    If you make a mistake it is best to create a new comment in the issue thread.
-    - `choochoo` commands can take a few minutes to run...be patient!